 Start by choosing the type of vacation you're after.
 Whether it's a back-to-nature camping trip or a luxurious stay in a deluxe resort, locally-owned and eco-conscious accommodations are plentiful and include beach rentals, hotels, condos, resorts, campgrounds, RV parks, and bed-and-breakfast inns.
 Property managers here are heavily invested in the community, supporting projects like Coastal Cleanup and the Clean Coast Partnership that benefit the region's residents and economy.
 When making your reservations, ask about sustainable practices like recycling and energy and water conservation, and then do your part to conserve the environment once you're here.
 The 22nd annual Coastal Cleanup will be held in September, and is a terrific opportunity for locals and visitors to show their commitment to the Gulf Coast's unique and treasured waterway system.

 It's simple and eco-friendly to begin your island discovery on foot, bicycle, or boat.
 From the Hugh S. Branyon Backcountry Trail in Orange Beach - newly recognized as a prestigious National Recreation Trail - to the earthen, asphalt, and boardwalk paths within Gulf State Park and the Bon Secour National Wildlife Refuge, there are plenty of opportunities for exploring wildlife habitats and ecosystems.
+During summer, lucky explorers may glimpse endangered nesting sea turtles, protecting their young along our secluded shores.
+Or grab a bird book and walk a loop of the Alabama Coastal Birding Trail and see how many species you can identify.

 While nature is on your mind, cool off on a dolphin cruise and watch these gentle marine mammals frolic alongside your boat.
 Or, get up close and personal with lions, tigers, bears, monkeys, and birds at the Alabama Gulf Coast Zoo.
 Then make time to visit alligators rescued from dangerous or unnatural conditions at Alligator Alley.
 By respecting the natural environment, following designated trails, and supporting conservation efforts at parks, wildlife refuges, and protected sites, you're doing your part to sustain valuable coastal resources.